cadadr/pomodorino/Readme.markdown

 environment in which Pomodorino can be run without a global installation, out of a virtual environment.
-The script assumes that the virtual environment is at `$PWD/.venv`, but it’s trivial to modify if you wish to keep the virtual environment elsewhere.
-The preparation is as follows:
+The script assumes that the virtual environment is at `$PWD/.venv`, but it’s trivial to modify if you wish to keep the virtual environment elsewhere.  **Beware** what by default this script sets up Pomodorino such that the clock is run 100x faster than normal, in order to facilitate testing.
+In order to use `run.sh` for general use of Pomodorino, you should modify the script to not export the variable `DEBUG_CLOCK_RESOLUTION`.

+The preparation for using `run.sh` is as follows:

 1. Create a virtual environment: